-Based on the available data, the chemical is considered to be a skin sensitiser, warranting hazard classification.
-Based on a sensitisation rate of \geq 80% following intradermal induction at \leq 0.1%, the chemical is considered to have extreme potency supporting sub-classification and a specific concentration limit (SCL) of 0.001% (ECETOC 2003; ECHA RAC 2021a, ECHA RAC 2021b) (see Hazard classifications relevant for worker health and safety).
+Based on the available data, TODI is considered to be a skin sensitiser, warranting hazard classification.

+Based on a sensitisation rate of $\geq$ 80% following intradermal induction at $\leq$ 0.1%, the chemical is considered to have extreme potency supporting sub-classification and a specific concentration limit (SCL) of 0.001% (ECETOC 2003; ECHA RAC 2021a; ECHA RAC 2021b) (see Hazard classifications relevant for worker health and safety section).